sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 #### GC IT Projects are large

-In May 2019, in response to a written question in the House of Commons, departments self-reported 463 IT projects with budgets of more than $1M.
+In May 2019, in response to a written question in the House of Commons[^26], departments self-reported 463 IT projects with budgets of more than $1M[^27].
 The total budget allocated to all of these projects was $7B.
-Of these projects, 83% of the total budget was with projects having a total budget of $10M or more.
+Of these projects, 83% of the total budget was with projects having a total budget of $10M or more[^28].

 #### GC IT Projects take a long time to complete